 Day 5: Machu Picchu!

 An early start rewards us with sunrise at Machu Picchu.
 This spectacular stone city, surrounded by steep green mountains, needs no introduction and is indeed the top archaeological site in South America.
 A guided tour is a good idea to help you familiarize yourself with the magnificent ruin, after which you can explore on your own.
 The royal tombs, temples, plazas, terraces and surrounding mountains will keep you busy for the day.
-In the afternoon you will take the train back to Cusco and complete this exciting three-day journey.
+In the afternoon you will take the train back to Cusco and complete this exciting six-day journey.

 Day 6: Departing Cusco